🌿 Free packing list & budget map — grab yours below

 Budget Sailing — Airlie Beach

-Shared sailing tours from Airlie Beach include reef snorkelling, beach landings and social group sailing at a fraction of the luxury yacht price.
-Half-day and full-day departures available.
+Shared sailing tours from Airlie Beach combine reef snorkelling, Whitehaven Beach, and Hill Inlet at a fraction of the luxury yacht price.
+Book mid-week for the best rates — often 10–15% cheaper than weekend departures.

 Whitsunday options →